Can milk be frozen? Yes, it can!

 There are some food items and liquids you are just never quite sure if they can be frozen or not.
 Rest assured, milk can be frozen.
 There are a few things you need to know about freezing milk first.
 One is that milk expands when freezing.
 So when you are freezing your milk, make sure that you have space in your container for it to expand.

 MOMables is always striving to provide you with excellent how-to tips and recipes for breakfast, lunch, and dinner.
 If you would like more, click here!

 The other thing you need to know about milk is that it will separate while frozen.
-The milk and fat will separate but that will not ruin the milk.
-Just shake the milk when it is thawed and it is as good as new!
+The milk and fat will separate, but that will not ruin the milk.
+Just shake the milk when it is thawed, and it’s as good as new!

 Milk is very simple to freeze.
 You can actually freeze it in its original plastic container if you want.
 There is no need to go buy a specific container to freeze your milk!
 Just make sure to remove some of the milk from the top.
 This works out great if you have a half-gallon of milk in the fridge and are just about to go on vacation or travel.

-- Milk, in either plastic or glass freezer safe container
+- Milk, in either a plastic or glass freezer-safe container

-- Place milk in freezer in its original plastic container or glass freezer safe container.
+- Place the milk in your freezer in its original plastic container or glass freezer-safe container.

-- When ready to use frozen milk allow it to thaw in the fridge.
+- When you're ready to use the frozen milk, allow it to thaw in the fridge.

 Consume thawed milk within 3-4 days.